pawan-cpu/CharityFund-ICP/README.md

 - Let's come together and make a positive impact on homelessness by building a supportive community through our dapp.

 ## What it does
-- Our homeless crowdfunding dapp, powered by ChainFund's community model, helps reduce homelessness by supporting people in finding jobs and homes that lift them out of homelessness for good.
+- Our homeless charityfunding dapp, powered by CharityFund's community model, helps reduce homelessness by supporting people in finding jobs and homes that lift them out of homelessness for good.
 -
 - We accomplish this by providing each person with a dedicated caseworker who connects them with a supportive online community that provides funding and mentorship.
 Our dapp is designed to encourage community support and incentivize funding through our economic incentive model.
 -